- Seated Thoracic Extensions

 - Next, with the elbow still facing downward, bring the elbow into your body, finishing with a 90º bend at the elbow.
-Try to eliminate the excessive bicep usage so don’t flex too much at the bicep
+Try not to flex the bicep too much.

 7. Shoulder press

-When the shoulder press exercise is done correctly it can activate the muscles of the middle back.
-Because the weight is in front of the chest the middle back muscles are recruited to support the upper body.
+When the shoulder press exercise is done correctly it can activate the muscles in the mid-back.
+Because the weight is in front of the chest, the mid-back muscles are recruited to support the upper body.

-- Hold the weights in both hands in front of your shoulders
+- Hold weights in both hands in front of your shoulders.

-- Do not use the backrest.
-Sit slightly forward so you can recruit the muscles you need for posture support
+- Do not use a backrest.
+Sit forward slightly so you can activate the muscles you need for posture support.

-- Sit with your chest pushed upward and elongating the belly.
+- Sit with your chest pushed upward, elongating the belly.

-- Push the weight straight up over your head and then lower the weight to the starting position
+- Push the weights straight up over your head and then lower the weight to the starting position.

 - Common faults: rounding the back; relying on the backrest; excessively arching the lower back; only doing a partial movement by bringing the arms only halfway down.